HaoMood/bilinear-cnn/README.txt

     B-CNN provides richer representations than linear models, and B-CNN achieves better performance than part-based fine-grained models with no need for further part annotation.

+    Please note that this repo is relative old, which is writen in PyTorch 0.3.0.
+    If you are using newer version of PyTorch (say, >=0.4.0), it is suggested to consider using this repo https://github.com/HaoMood/blinear-cnn-faster instead.

 REFERENCE